Using UNICODE in Maintained AIMMS Applications

 4. defines how to upgrade AIMMS projects to allow UNICODE

-Introduction to encoding
+Introduction to Encoding

 Text files are stored as a sequence of numbers and the characters corresponding these numbers are viewed as “text”.